hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693617104888/196d8521-b6b6-4ac1-9986-782e6ac86db6.png align="center")

 When you ask someone or search Google🔍 ( what is deep learning ? ) you find so many different types of answers, sometimes easy or sometimes hard to understand.
-I know this because I face the same problem some years ago in my journey.
+I know this because I faced the same problem some years ago in my journey.

-You already know [‘machine learning’](https://hiwhy.io/complete-machine-learning-guide) is a field we develop intelligent machines that can learn and interact with humans.
-The same is deep learning — a subfield of machine learning, but deep learning use of ANN ( artificial neural network ) that inspires our human brain.
-It takes fast time confusing but trusts me, I explain one by one, just read!
+You already know that [‘machine learning’](https://hiwhy.io/complete-machine-learning-guide) is a field we develop intelligent machines that can learn and interact with humans.
+The same is deep learning — a subfield of machine learning, but deep learning uses ANN ( **artificial neural network** ) that inspires our human brain.
+It takes time confusing but trust me, I explain one by one, Just read!

-The Goal of ‘machine learning’ and ‘deep learning’ is to build powerful intelligent ‘artificial intelligence ( AI ) ’.
+The Goal of ‘machine learning’ and ‘deep learning’ is to build powerful intelligent artificial intelligence.
 At this time many people think, is human replaced by a computer?
-The short answer is ‘not’ because you don't know how powerful our brain is..
+The short answer is ‘not’ because you don't know how powerful our brain is...

-Ignore 😡 — When someone says you ‘AI replace human’ don’t talk this type of people.
+**Ignore 😡 —** When someone says you **‘AI replace human’** don’t talk this type of person.
 Because they don’t know anything about it.

 Deep learning is a powerful technique to solve real-world tasks in a variety of fields such as computer vision ( image/ video ), natural language processing ( text ), and automatic speech recognition ( audio ) so many things.